Polycarbonate and PCTG

 TL;DR

-Polycarbonate (PC) is a stiff engineering plastic that holds up better in heat than most common FDM filaments, so it’s used for brackets, fixtures, and parts that must stay rigid in warm environments.
-PCTG is a copolyester in the PETG family; it’s usually easier to print than PC and is valued for durable, impact-tough parts with less brittleness than PLA, while typically offering better temperature performance than PLA and often an upgrade in toughness over basic PETG.
+Polycarbonate (PC) is a stiff engineering plastic that keeps its shape better in heat than most common FDM filaments.
+You pick it for brackets, fixtures, and parts that must stay rigid in warm environments—but it asks a lot from your printer setup.
+PCTG is a copolyester in the PETG family.
+You pick it for durable, impact-tough functional parts with less brittleness than PLA, and it usually prints with fewer warping headaches than PC while still improving temperature performance over PLA/PETG in many use cases.

 PC vs PCTG at a glance

-PC is typically higher; PCTG is moderate-high and often “enough” for warm enclosures, car interiors, and tool parts (depending on brand).
+- PC is usually higher.
+PCTG is moderate-to-high and is often sufficient for warm environments like enclosures, car interiors, and tool parts (depending on the filament).

-PC is more demanding: warping, bed adhesion, and layer splitting are common without good heat control.
-PCTG is more forgiving and closer to PETG behavior.
+- PC is demanding: warping, bed-adhesion trouble, and layer splitting are common without stable heat and draft control.
+PCTG is more forgiving and behaves closer to PETG.

-PC: high (especially large, flat parts).
-PCTG: medium (still can lift on big plates or cool rooms).
+- PC: high, especially on large, flat parts.
+PCTG: medium; it can still lift on big plates or in cool rooms.

-Both can be strong when printed hot enough and protected from drafts; PC is more sensitive to uneven cooling and needs better thermal stability.
+- Both can bond well when you print hot enough and avoid drafts.
+PC is more sensitive to uneven cooling and needs a steadier thermal environment.

-PC: maximum temperature capability and stiffness.
-PCTG: durable functional parts with easier printing and reduced cracking/warp risk.
+- PC: maximum temperature capability and stiffness.
+PCTG: tough functional parts with easier printing and lower crack/warp risk.

 Before you buy a spool (capability checks)

-• Hotend temperature: confirm your machine can reach and hold the filament’s stated range for that exact PC/PCTG (not all spools are the same).
+- Hotend temperature headroom: verify your printer can reach and hold the filament’s stated range for that exact PC/PCTG

-• Bed temperature stability: PC benefits from a reliably hot bed; unstable bed temps show up as corner lift and inconsistent first layer.
+- Bed temperature consistency: plan for a reliably hot bed—swings show up as corner lift and a patchy first layer

-• Draft control: plan for an enclosure or strong draft shielding for PC; for PCTG it’s optional for small parts but helpful for larger ones.
+- Draft control plan: expect an enclosure or serious draft shielding for PC; for PCTG it’s optional on small parts but helpful on larger ones

 Quick proof tests before a long functional print

-1. First-layer strip: print a wide, single-layer patch.
-Look for even squish across the bed and predictable release after cooling (not tearing chunks off the surface).
+- First-layer strip: print a wide single-layer patch; you want even squish and clean release after cooling (not torn surface damage)

-2. Warp coupon: a thin rectangular plate with sharp corners.
-If corners lift, increase draft control, consider a brim, and revisit bed temp and first-layer Z offset.
+- Warp coupon: print a thin rectangle with sharp corners; if it lifts, improve draft control, add a brim, and recheck bed temp and first-layer Z offset

-3. Layer-bond temperature tower: print a small stepped block at a few nozzle temps to find the lowest temp that still gives strong layer bonding (especially important for PC).
+- Layer-bond temperature tower: test a few nozzle temps and pick the lowest temp that still bonds strongly (critical for PC)

-4. Detail sample (holes/overhangs): confirms whether you need more cooling for PCTG or less cooling/more enclosure stability for PC.
-If PCTG looks fuzzy/stringy, assume moisture or too much heat first.
+- Detail sample (holes/overhangs): confirm cooling needs—PCTG may need more cooling for sharp detail; PC often needs less cooling and a steadier enclosure; if PCTG looks fuzzy/stringy, suspect moisture or too much heat first

 Common failures and first fixes